 Trump’s dismissal of his statements as locker room talk is problematic in two ways:

 1. Men discussing sex with their friends isn’t strange.
 If Donald Trump had merely been bragging about having sex with a woman, it would not have been controversial.
 Juvenile, yes, but ultimately innocent.
 Sexual assault, however, is a completely different issue and a worrying number of people seem to miss the difference.
 Sexual assault means a lack of consent, which Trump implied when he said that being famous meant that he could do anything he wanted to women, from grabbing and kissing them to grabbing them in other ways.
 This statement is not locker room banter..
 This statement implies assault, and it is not okay.

 2. The untrue excuse that discussions like these between men is common is incredibly disturbing.
 It creates the impression that deep down, in their private moments, free from the PC constraints of their female loved ones, all men are sex-obsessed beasts who simply cannot handle themselves around women and control the urge to be men, absolving them of all blame relating to sexual assault.
 As a feminist, I abhor this logic.
 It is degrading to men, who are more than capable of restraint and above the vapid sexism of this “locker room talk.”
 Moreover, for all the men that do casually talk about sexual assault in the locker room: Stop.
 You are a bad person, and you are gross.

 So what are we to take away from this?
 Presumptively, nothing.
 We can all beat our chests and rant about how Donald Trump is the antichrist, but ultimately, there remains a very real chance of his winning the election in November.
-As a non-American, I can only distantly observe, and go about my day hoping that no man chooses to grab me because he’s famous enough to do so.
+As a non-American, I can only distantly observe, and go about my day hoping that no man chooses to grab me against my will simply because he’s famous enough to do so.